jakobhuerner/jakobhuerner.github.io/_posts/2021-04-05-sony_sel2860_review.md

 ## My conclusion

 With all its downsides, this lens is still delivering on the major requirements for me - being really compact and producing high-quality results on a full-frame camera body.
-While in normal situations my lenses of choice will be the primes, the Sony FE 4-5.6/28-60mm will be on my camera whenever I will only bring the smallest possible full-frame camera+lens package with me, for travelling, family trips, hiking and the like.
+While in normal situations my lenses of choice will be the primes, the Sony FE 4-5.6/28-60mm will be on my camera whenever I only bring the smallest possible full-frame camera+lens package with me, for travelling, family trips, hiking and the like.

 ## Samples